tky823/hasumi2024comparative/index.md

 # Authors

 <div style="text-align: center;">
-Anonymous submission to 2024
+Anonymous submission to Interspeech 2024
 </div>

 # Abstract

 In this paper, we investigate the performance of various text-speech alignment methods to build a high-quality emotional parallel text-to-speech (TTS) system.
-Generally, there are three types of strategies to obtain alignments between the recordings and the corresponding transcriptions: 1) Manual annotation of alignment by experts.
-2) Estimation of alignment by an external text-speech aligner.
-3) Acquisition of alignment through unsupervised alignment learning.
-Although the comparison of these methods has been performed on reading-style speech datasets in some previous works, their performance on emotional speech synthesis, where the dataset has a wide variety of pronunciation and prosody, has not been thoroughly investigated.
-To shed light on this matter, we conduct a comprehensive study on text-speech alignment strategies from both objective and subjective criteria on emotional TTS tasks.
-In addition, we further propose a semi-supervised alignment learning approach as one of the comparison methods.
-In this approach, the alignment module is pre-trained with a small amount of annotated data and then fine-tuned with a large amount of unannotated data.
-Main findings from experimental results include that the semi-supervised approach, which uses only 4% of annotated data, significantly improves the training stability of the unsupervised approach.
+We not only make a comprehensive study on text-speech alignment strategies on emotional TTS tasks but also propose a semi-supervised alignment learning approach as an extension of unsupervised alignment learning.
+In the semi-supervised approach, the alignment module is pre-trained with a small amount of annotated data and then fine-tuned with a large amount of unannotated data.
+The main findings from experimental results include that the semi-supervised approach, which uses only 4% of annotated data, significantly improves the training stability of the unsupervised approach.
 Moreover, it achieves comparable performance to a model that employs fully annotated duration labels and the alignments extracted from a strong external forced aligner.

 # Audio Samples